-The UK Consolidation Group was expanded following the transaction to acquire a majority share of HFML by Federated Investors, Inc (Federated) on 1 July 2018.
-HIML, as the largest regulated entity in the Group by revenues, acts as the reporting entity to the FCA.
+The UK Consolidation Group was expanded following the transaction to acquire a majority share of HFML by Federated Hermes Inc (formerly Federated Investors Inc) on 1 July 2018.
+HIML, as the largest regulated entity in the UK Consolidation Group by revenues, acts as the reporting entity to the FCA.
 The Group consists of a number of regulated and non-regulated entities.
-The Group is structured under Federated International Holdings B.V., a private company with limited liability organised under the laws of the Netherlands ("FIH").
-The entities in scope include:
+The Group is structured under Federated International Holdings B.V. ('FIH BV'), a private holding company with limited liability organised under the laws of the